mikitaaB/gdocs-parse-react/README.md

 # gdocs-parse-react

 The application finds variables in a pre-prepared document - Google Docs, finds the values of these variables in a table - Google Sheets and uploads the completed document to Word.
-In order to upload documents, you need to insert valid links into the input fields and press the "Upload" button.
+In order to upload documents, you need to insert valid links into the input fields and press the "Upload" button or press Enter.

 ### How to setup